ykmg/gh-action-bump-version/README.md

 ### Workflow

-* Based on the commit messages, increment the version from the latest release.
+* Based on the input VERSION_COMMAND, increment the version from the latest release.
-  * If the string "major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
+  * If the string "major" is found in VERSION_COMMAND the major version will be incremented.
   * If includes "minor" then the minor version will be increased.
   * If includes "patch" then the patch version will be increased.